ECON 2513 - Global Economic History II

 Peter H. Lindert: Growing Public Social Spending and Economic Growth since the Eighteenth Century (Cambridge University Press, 2004)

 Recipients of the Nobel Prize in Economic Sciences, Prize Lectures, The Nobel Foundation

 This is a reading-intensive course, and you are expected to read widely beyond the required material following your own initiative.
 While all of the required readings will be made available directly you should understand how to find and access further material.
 If you are uncertain about how to access online articles, e-books or other materials you should take a look at the university library website http://www.adelaide.edu.au/library.

 Online LearningThis course will make use of MyUni.
 Lecture slides, recordings and additional material will be posted through this system.

-Some of the workshop group activities will centre on communicating economic knowledge online and the resulting material from all workshops will be made available online to all students.
+Some of the workshop group activities will centre on visualizing and communicating economic knowledge online and the resulting material from the workshops may be made available online to all students.